GoogleCloudPlatform/cloudml-samples/sklearn/sklearn-template/template/README.md

 Cloud ML Engine (CMLE) at scale.
 Before you jump in, let’s cover some of the different tools you’ll be using to get your job running on CMLE.

-- [Google Cloud Platform](https://cloud.google.com/) lets you build and host applications and websites, store data, and analyze data on Google's scalable infrastructure.
+- [Google Cloud Platform](https://cloud.google.com/) (GCP) lets you build and host applications and websites, store data, and analyze data on Google's scalable infrastructure.
-- [Cloud Machine Learning Engine](https://cloud.google.com/ml-engine/) is a managed service that enables you to easily build machine learning models that work on any type of data, of any size.
+- [Cloud Machine Learning Engine](https://cloud.google.com/ml-engine/) (CMLE) is a managed service that enables you to easily build machine learning models that work on any type of data, of any size.
 - [Google Cloud Storage](https://cloud.google.com/storage/) (GCS) is a unified object storage for developers and enterprises, from live data serving to data analytics/ML to data archiving.
-- [Cloud SDK](https://cloud.google.com/sdk/) is a command line tool which allows you to interact with Google Cloud products.
+- [Cloud SDK](https://cloud.google.com/sdk/) is a set of tools for Google Cloud Platform, which contains e.g. gcloud, gsutil, and bq command-line tools to interact with Google Cloud products and services.
 - [Google BigQuery](https://cloud.google.com/bigquery/) A fast, highly scalable, cost-effective, and fully managed cloud data warehouse for analytics, with even built-in machine learning.